sevenv1/RoPro-Patched/README.md

 ## About

-This repository contains the patched source code of the RoPro browser extension, with unlocked features from the **Rex** tier—normally available only via paid subscription (like 7.99 a month).
+This repository contains the patched source code of the RoPro browser extension, with unlocked features from the **Rex** tier normally available only via paid subscription (like 7.99 a month).
 It is provided for **educational and personal use only**.

 All modifications made to the original source have been clearly listed in the `changes.txt` file for full transparency.